MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/choose-process.md

 [!INCLUDE [temp](../../includes/get-latest-process-templates.md)]

-The work tracking objects contained within the default processes and process templates&mdash;Basic, Agile, CMMI, and Scrum&mdash;are the same and are summarized below.
+The work tracking objects contained within the default processes and process templates&mdash;Basic, Agile, CMMI, and Scrum&mdash;are the same and summarized below.
 The Basic process is available from Azure DevOps Server 2019.1 and later versions.
-For simplicity, they are referred to as a "process."
+For simplicity, they're referred to as a "process."

 ::: moniker range=">= azure-devops-2019"